irvinlim/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should take at most 1 second for any command.
+6. Should be easy to install and run on any OS
+7. Should have a nice user interface
+8. Should store address book details securely

 ## Appendix D : Glossary